openethereum/openethereum.github.io/Configuring-Parity-Ethereum.md

         options: "all", "none",. (default: none)

     --jsonrpc-threads=[THREADS]
-        Turn on additional processing threads in all HTTP JSON -RPC servers.
-Setting this to non-zero value allows parallel execution of cpu-heavy queries. (default: 4)
+        Turn on additional processing threads for JSON-RPC servers (all transports).
+Setting this to a non-zero value allows parallel execution of cpu-heavy queries.
+        (default: 4)

     --jsonrpc-cors=[URL]
         Specify CORS header for HTTP JSON-RPC API responses.